desmos-labs/desmos/docs/developers/types/profiles/application-link.md

 Identifier of the application account which the link refers to (eg. Twitter username, GitHub profile, Reddit username, etc).

 ## `State`
-The `State` field represents the current state of the link.
+Representation of the current state of the link.
 There can be five different states in which a link can be:

 - `APPLICATION_LINK_STATE_INITIALIZED_UNSPECIFIED` if the link has just been created, and it still needs to be processed;
 - `APPLICATION_LINK_STATE_VERIFICATION_STARTED` if the verification process has started;